Interactive Workshops

 If your workshop is being held online via Google Meet, you will receive a direct link by email.
 Having trouble accessing a Google Meet workshop?
 Click here for tips.

-Workshops start right on time–you will not be able to access them until a few minutes before the designated start time, and please don’t be late.
+Workshops start right on time–you will not be able to access them until a few minutes before the designated start time.
+Please don’t be late.

 For family and friends of someone living with mental illness only